Courses

 History and development of print and electronic media.
 Conflicts between the free press and other social objectives.
 External and internal controls affecting news media and flow of information.

-• JOUR 101 News Writing and Reporting
+• JOUR 101 New Writing and Reporting

 Units: 1